art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Agents

 Represents a person or organization.
-In the API, this includes artists, venues, and copyright representatives.
+In the API, this includes artists and venues.
 For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#agents).

 * `id` *number* - Unique identifier of this resource.
 Taken from the source system.
 * `lake_guid` *uuid* - Unique UUID of this resource in LAKE, our digital asset management system